 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
+These are evident from the Foundation Stage through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
+2 Assessments, observations and discussions suggest that disadvantaged pupils enter school with a lower level of oral skills which impacts on their ability to make progress in phonics and negatively impacts on their development as readers.
 3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is well below that of disadvantaged pupils nationally.
 On entry to Reception class the majority of pupils both non disadvantaged and disadvantaged pupils arrive significantly below age-related expectations compared to national.
-This gap is great initially but this steadily reduces towards the end of KS2.
 4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in language acquisition, phonics, reading and writing across the school 5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment.

-X Teacher referrals for support for children have markedly increased.
-Out of 171 disadvantaged pupils there are currently 63 pupils requiring additional support with social and emotional needs, through Advotalk support, School Nurse, ELSA, bereavement support, Mental Health Practitioner, Play Therapy or bespoke Wellness Action Plans.
+These challenges particularly affect disadvantaged pupils, including their attainment and physical and mental wellbeing.
+Teacher referrals for support for children have markedly increased.
+Out of 149 disadvantaged pupils there are currently 79 pupils requiring additional support with social and emotional needs, through Advotalk support, School Nurse, ELSA, bereavement support, PastoralTeam or bespoke Wellness Action Plans.
 6 Our attendance data indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-A range of strategies targeted at families with persistent absence with our overall percentage of persistent absences being at 26.5% (2022/2023), above national average.
+A range of strategies targeted at families with persistent absence with our overall percentage of persistent absences being at 27.7% (2023/2024), above national average.
 Our attendance figures continue to be much lower than we expect.
-This is due to recurrent illnesses, often significant, a high number of children moved out of the area and needed support to enrol at another school and a high number of holidays taken in school time.
+This is due to recurrent illnesses, often significant, school based anxiety leading to reduced hours and a high number of holidays taken in school time.
 We work hard to support our families to improve their attendance figures and celebrate good and improved attendance.
 We have a new attendance team who are doing everything so children are in school , on time , every day and are developing more family support services (Family Links, walking bus, Fareshare) to improve and sustain good attendance for all pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.